firtoz/react-three-renderer/README.md

 react-three-renderer
 ====================

+## PSA:
+This project is pretty much frozen and the react-three-renderer-fiber project has been moving at a glacial rate.
+If you'd like to contribute to the React + Three bridge ecosystems, please take a look at how you can help with the more active https://github.com/drcmda/react-three-fiber project instead.

+## Back to regular readme

 Render into a [three.js](http://threejs.org/) canvas using [React](https://github.com/facebook/react).

 Would you like to know more?
 [See the wiki](https://github.com/toxicFork/react-three-renderer/wiki) or go straight to the [API documentation](https://github.com/toxicFork/react-three-renderer/wiki/API-Reference).